expo/expo/docs/pages/versions/unversioned/sdk/auth-session.md

 ## Usage in the bare React Native app

 In managed apps, `AuthSession` uses Expo servers to create a proxy between your application and the auth provider.
-Unfortunately, we don't provide support to use these servers in bare apps.
-To overcome this, you can create your proxy service.
+If you'd like, you can also create your own proxy service.

 ### Proxy Service